-Developing Our People||- Staff turnover rate| > > I think we can do a bit better for our KPIs in the 'Industry' and 'People' space > - let me know in the comments if you've seen any really good KPIs that cover > this.
-But overall, these KPIs have been a huge part of helping us to implement > our strategy. > > One final point: You need to update the progress of your KPIs at least once per > month, or you risk quickly losing focus on them.
-Spend the time now as part of > your strategic planning process to figure out how to get access to the > stats/data that you need.
+|Developing Our People||- Staff turnover rate|

+We can do a bit better for our KPIs in the “Industry” and “People” space.
+But overall, these KPIs have been a huge part of helping us implement our strategy.

+One final point: You need to update the progress of your KPIs at least once per month, or you risk quickly losing focus on them.
+Spend the time now as part of your strategic planning process to figure out how to access the stats and data you need.